Washington Metro: Signaling and operation

 In 2009, two Red Line trains collided and killed nine people due in part to malfunctions in the ATC system.
 After the collision, all Metro trains were then required to be manually operated.
 Systemwide manual operations led to heavily degraded service due to requirements such as absolute blocks, speed restrictions, and end-of-platform stopping leading to increased headways between trains, increased dwell time, and worse on-time performance.
 Metro originally planned to have all trains be automated again by 2017, but those plans were shelved in early 2017 in order to focus on more pressing safety and infrastructure issues.
 In March 2023, Metro announced plans to re-automate the system by December of that year, but announced in September that these plans would be delayed until 2024.
 ATO resumed on the Red Line on December 15, 2024, the Green and Yellow lines on May 23, 2025, and on the Blue, Orange, and Silver lines on June 15, 2025.
-In addition to the return to ATO, Metro also returned to max allowable speeds (MAS), allowing trains to run up to 75 MPH in some sections, decreasing travel times and allowing Metro to run normal service with fewer trains.
+In addition to the return to ATO, Metro also returned to max allowable speeds (MAS), allowing trains to run up to 75 mph in some sections, decreasing travel times and allowing Metro to run normal service with fewer trains.

 The train doors were originally designed to be opened automatically in a process Metro calls "auto doors."
 The doors would re-open if an object blocked them, much as elevator doors do.
 Doors still have to be closed manually by the train operator.
 Almost immediately after the system opened in 1976 Metro decided that these features were not conducive to safe or efficient operation and they were disabled.
-In March of 2019 however, Metro began testing auto doors again, citing delays and human error such as one incident in which a train operator mistakenly opened the doors on the wrong side of the train.
+In March 2019 however, Metro began testing auto doors again, citing delays and human error such as one incident in which a train operator mistakenly opened the doors on the wrong side of the train.
 In October 2023, auto doors were restored to a limited number of trains on the Red Line.
 WMATA found that the return of auto doors resulted in a reduction in the wait time before doors open, improving customer experience and station dwell times.
 Auto doors were tested on the Blue, Orange, and Silver lines in June 2024, and returned to all six lines on July 8, 2024.